nikoksr/web-monkey/README.md

 # Web Monkey

-Small web-crawler created with the imagination of monkeys jumping from tree to tree
+Small web-crawler created with the imagination of monkeys jumping from tree to tree.

 ## Idea

   * Url Monkey